cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - We appreciate the time you have taken to get to know the project, and you have been given push access to the main repository
 - You can choose your own role, and be as involved (or not involved) with the project as you want.
 You can (but are not limited to): answer questions, tag and approve issues, review PRs, merge PRs, do nothing, etc.
+- Your help in managing the community would be much appreciated (but is not required if that is something you are not interested in)
 - Feel empowered to make branches on the main repo, or push changes directly to master.
-Use your judgement for when it's OK to push to master vs. when it makes sense to create a PR for review.
+Use your judgement
 - Delete remote branches once they are merged in
 - Don't stress about making mistakes, 'tis only a reddit bot ¯\\\_(ツ)_/¯ (and force-pushes are disabled on master, so what's the worst that can happen!)